Skip to main content

 Bars, late-night spots, and casual dining

-Kansas City's original entertainment hub, walkable with a mix of dive bars and excellent French and Middle Eastern restaurants, ideal for fans who want a lively post-match neighborhood.
+Kansas City's original entertainment hub.
+Walkable mix of dive bars and strong French and Middle Eastern restaurants.
+Good if you want a lively post-match neighborhood.

 River Market